henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ### 02 - QA tools

-[QA-tools](https://github.com/CosteaPaul/qaTools) is an extremely usefull program to have a first but important understanding about the quality of the assembly.
-It is a tool under-development but it is important to use it.
+[QA-tools](https://github.com/CosteaPaul/qaTools) is an extremely usefull program to have a first, but important, understanding about the quality of the assembly.
+It is a tool under development but it is important to use it.
 If you like it, bookmark the repository, as it's name is so generic it can be very hard to find on google!

-Like before we will focus on velvet assembly.
+Just like before we will focus on velvet assembly.
 It is up to you to try the others and/or your assemblies.

 We will work in this directory:

 ```
-~/AV_Exercise/05_QAtools
+~/AV_Exercise/03_QAtools
 ```

-To automatically generate all the files (with the exception of pdf files that need to be generated manully) run the command: `sh runQA_tools.sh`.
+To automatically generate all the files (with the exception of pdf files that need to be generated manully) run the command: `bash run_QAtools.sh`.

 Create directory and collect the data:

 ```
 $ mkdir velvet
 $ cd velvet
-$ ln -s ~/AV_Exercise/02_assemblies/velvet/Staphylococcus_aureus.velvet.scf.fasta .
+$ ln -s ~/AV_Exercise/assemblies/velvet/Staphylococcus_aureus.velvet.scf.fasta .
-$ ln -s ~/AV_Exercise/04_align/velvet/PE_on_velvet_sorted.bam .
+$ ln -s ~/AV_Exercise/02_read_mapping/velvet/velvet_PE.sorted.bam .
 ```

 We will work only with PE data as, in general, PE data is the one with high coverage and less affacted by problems (e.g, duplicated reads).